ms-devcoder/VehicleInsuranceFinalProject/README.md

 # VehicleInsuranceFinalProject
-************for any queries u can contact me on mail--180040507ece@gmail.com---
+************for any queries  can contact me on mail--180040507ece@gmail.com---

 The main Purpose of project is to make a interface for customer to apply for insurance for their vehicle by submiting proofs online.
-It is my cts internship project done by me long with team where i only member worked for Backend and took help for frontend by my teammates.
+It is my cts internship project done by me along with team where i was the one who worked for Backend and took help for frontend by my teammates.
 ********************************------------***************
-** you can refer """usermanual(Highlevel pdf file)""" in for frontend operations how the system works.
+** you can refer """usermanual(Highlevel pdf file)""" in repository for frontend operations how the system works.
 ********************************-------------***********